 44% are now worried about the long-lasting economic consequences of the crisis while only 36% named them as one of their biggest fears 4 weeks ago.

-The pandemic is changing the Brits’ ways to work - long-term adjustments or short-term responses?
+The pandemic is changing the Brits’ way of working - are they long-term adjustments or short-term responses?

-Health of family & friends at the centre of the Brits’ concerns
+Health of family & friends is at the centre of the Brits’ concerns

-As the coronavirus pandemic continues, the worry about a potential risk of infection is increasing - 4 weeks ago the risk of infection for family & friends was already the biggest fear of Brits in regard to coronavirus.
-Now, even more Brits name it as one of their biggest fears (61% vs 55%).
+As the coronavirus pandemic continues on, the worry of a potential risk of infection is increasing.
+As early as 4 weeks ago, the risk of infection for family & friends was the largest corona related fear in the UK.
+Now, even more Brits have chosen it as one of their largest fears (61% vs 55%).

-Increasing share of Brits is taking preventative measures to reduce the risk of infection
+An increasing number of Brits are taking preventative measures to reduce the risk of infection

-By now 18% of Brits are wearing face masks to reduce the risk of infection while only 9% were doing that at the earlier stages of the crisis 4 weeks ago.
-However, the use of face masks is still far behind the 3 most common preventative measures taken, which are: Washing hands more often (79%), avoiding crowds (78%) & avoiding public transport (67%).
+By now, 18% of Brits are wearing face masks to reduce the risk of infection while only 9% were doing so during the earlier stages of the crisis, namely 4 weeks ago.
+However, the use of face masks still lags far behind the 3 most common preventative measures taken, which are: washing hands more often (79%), avoiding crowds (78%) & avoiding public transport (67%).